firstassemblydeland/firstassemblydeland/_pages/staff.markdown

         <div class="title">Music and Arts Director</div>
         <div class="phone"><a href="tel:3867486902">(386) 748-6902</a></div>

-        <div>After attending First Assembly as a youth, Mykaela went to Southwestern University in Texas and obtained a B.A. in Music and The Arts.
-She returned to DeLand and serves as First Assemblies Music and Arts Director.</div>
+        <div>After attending First Assembly as a youth, Mykaela went to Southwestern University in Texas and obtained a B.A. in Music and the Arts.
+She returned to DeLand and serves as First Assembly's Music and Arts Director.
+She married her best friend Matt, another long time member of First Assembly, and has four incredible children.
+Motherhood has taught her so much about patience, sacrifice, and the importance of nurturing the next generation.
+Matt and Mykaela lead not only the adult worship teams, but coordinate worship teams for the next generations as well.</div>
     </div>

     <div class="col-xs-12 col-sm-12 col-md-4 col-lg-4">